 Many different affinities have historically been suggested for the dodo, including to ostriches and vultures, until Johannes Theodor Reinhardt proposed they were ground doves, based on studies of a dodo skull in Copenhagen:[4]

-This view was later supported by Hugh Edwin Strickland and Melville after a dissection of the preserved head and foot from a stuffed specimen at Oxford Museum, but it remained controversial.[5]
+"The Dodo agrees in the form of the majority of its cranial bones, and even in the shape of the beak, with the prevailing type of the Pigeons, as I had perceived, in common with my colleague v.
+Hamel, in the summer of 1846."This view was later supported by Hugh Edwin Strickland and Melville after a dissection of the preserved head and foot from a stuffed specimen at Oxford Museum, but it remained controversial.[5]
 The theory has recently been confirmed by mtDNA cytochrome b and 12S rRNA sequence[6] analysis, wherein DNA extracted from a tarsal from the dodo-foot in Oxford was compared with genetic material from other birds, that suggests that the ancestors of the dodo diverged from those of its closest known relative, the likewise extinct Rodrigues Solitaire, around the Paleogene-Neogene boundary.
 As the Mascarene Islands are of volcanic origin and less than 10 million years old, the ancestors of both these birds likely remained capable of flight for considerable time after the separation of their lineages.
 The same study has been interpreted to show that the Southeast Asian Nicobar Pigeon is the closest living relative of the dodo and the Rodrigues Solitaire.[7]
 The generic name of the dodo-like Tooth-billed Pigeon from Samoa is Didunculus, which means "little Dodo",[8] and it was also shown to be quite close to the dodo in the study.
 However, this proposed phylogeny is problematical regarding the relationships of other taxa.[9]
 All that can be presently said with certainty is that the ancestors of the didine birds were pigeons from Southeast Asia or the Wallacea, which agrees with the origin of most Mascarene birds.

 For a long time, the dodo and the Rodrigues Solitaire, collectively termed "didines", were placed in a family of their own, the Raphidae.
 This was because their relationships to other groups of birds, such as rails, was unresolved.
 Recently, it has been suggested that the didine group should be dissolved and the dodo and solitaire placed in the existing subfamily Raphinae within the Columbidae[10]